vtta2008/PLM/README.rst

 Details are `here <http://www.vfxplatform.com>`_

 NOTE:
-    - Currently I am working on setup a server and working on it, some functions may not work.
+    - Currently I am working on setup a server, some functions may not work.

 **SOFTWARE TO INSTALL**
 =======================